adriandiazlab/igraph_proyect/tutorial.md

   ------------------------------- --------------------------------------------- ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
   `color`                         `edge_color`                                  Color of the edge
   \-\-\-\-\-\-\-\-\-\-\-\-\-\--   \-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\--   \-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\--
   `curved`                        `edge_curved`                                 The curvature of the edge.
 Positive values correspond to edges curved in CCW direction, negative numbers correspond to edges curved in clockwise (CW) direction.
 Zero represents straight edges. `True` is interpreted as 0.5, `False` is interpreted as zero.
 This is useful to make multiple edges visible.
-See also the `autocurve` keyword argument to `~drawing.plot`{.interpreted-text role="func"}.
+See also the `autocurve` keyword argument to `~drawing.plot`.
   \-\-\-\-\-\-\-\-\-\-\-\-\-\--   \-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\--   \-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\--
   `font`                          `edge_font`                                   Font family of the edge
   \-\-\-\-\-\-\-\-\-\-\-\-\-\--   \-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\--   \-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\--